gatariee/Winton/README.md

 WintonC2
 ==

-_Yet another command and control framework written in Go_
+_Yet another Command and Control (C2) framework written in Go_

-I wrote this for fun, and to learn more about beacon stability, opsec considerations in C2 and _to learn Golang (sorry for the bad code)_.
+I wrote this to learn more about C2 internals, OPSEC considerations in beacon and to learn Golang _(i still can't get function imports to work)_.

 ![Winton](https://i.imgur.com/Pmrv5t7.png)